iltuoconsulenteit/DocCropper/README.md

 ## ▶️ Running DocCropper

 Use the included start scripts from the `scripts/` directory.
 They handle virtualenv creation and dependency install.
 On Windows, `start_DocCropper.bat` writes details to `%TEMP%\DocCropper_start.log` so you can troubleshoot launch problems.
+The script now pauses before closing so any errors remain visible when launched by double-clicking.

 To stop the server, run the matching stop script or send a POST to `/shutdown/`.